 Family Bookings: Families are very welcome!
 Please contact us with your requirements and we can create you a family package.

-Transfers: Transfers will be waiting for you at Entebbe Airport on the morning of Tuesday 27th November.
-Kyaninga Lodge is located in western Uganda and the journey from Entebbe takes between 5 and 7 hours.
-We do not recommend completing this journey in the dark therefore transfers will be leaving Entebbe between 9am and Midday.
-Many travellers choose to arrive in Entebbe the day before and stay in a hotel for the night before joining us at the airport in the morning for the transfer.
+Transfers: Transfers will be waiting for you at Entebbe Airport on the morning of Tuesday 19th November.
+Kyaninga Lodge is located in western Uganda and the journey from Entebbe takes approx. 5 hours.
+Transfers will be leaving Entebbe between 6am and 3pm so that most of the journey is in the daylight.
+We will confirm your exact transfer details nearer the time.
+Many travellers choose to arrive in Entebbe and stay in a hotel for the night-before, joining us at the airport in the morning for the transfer.

-Return transfers will leave Kyaninga and go directly to Entebbe Airport on Monday 3rd December.
+Return transfers will leave Kyaninga and go directly to Entebbe Airport on Monday 25th November.
 Departure time will be at 6am.
+If lots of participants have flights late on Monday, there will be an additional transfer leaving mid-morning.
 We recommend booking your return flight no earlier than 3pm.